Bonds- Is Credit Growth Hitting its Limits?

 Bonds2-2

-Beginning in the 1980’s the Federal Reserve became increasingly aggressive in employing below normal interest rates and de-regulating banking to encourage increased borrowing and stimulate economic growth.
+In the 1980s, the Federal Reserve became increasingly aggressive in employing below-normal interest rates and de-regulating banking to encourage increased borrowing and stimulate economic growth.
 As noted earlier, one consequence of the Fed’s action was to promote an increase in debt, which was less productive, thereby providing marginally less economic benefit.
-Despite the Feds intentions, debt growth and economic growth hit a wall in 2008 when total credit outstanding shrank for the first time since WWII (red circle in the first graph above).
-Since the great financial crisis, the Fed has used ever more unconventional monetary policy measures in efforts to reignite the demand for borrowing.
-Such measures have included unlimited borrowing authority by banks, a prolonged zero interest rate policy and trillions of printed dollars through multiple rounds of quantitative easing (QE) among others.
-The end result has been 7 years of extraordinarily easy monetary policy and a quadrupling of the U.S. money supply.
+Despite the Fed’s intentions, debt and economic growth hit a wall in 2008 when total credit outstanding shrank for the first time since WWII (red circle in the first graph above).
+Since the great financial crisis, the Fed has used ever more unconventional monetary policy measures to reignite the demand for borrowing.
+Such measures have included unlimited borrowing authority by banks, a prolonged zero interest rate policy, and trillions of printed dollars through multiple rounds of quantitative easing (QE).
+The result has been seven years of extraordinarily easy monetary policy and quadrupling the U.S. money supply.

-Despite this historic policy, unprecedented actions and resulting cheap borrowing rates, demand for borrowing remains lethargic.
+Despite this historic policy, unprecedented actions, and resulting cheap borrowing rates, demand for borrowing remains lethargic.
 Since 2010, outstanding credit has grown at a 2.5% annualized rate – far from the 6.5% average growth rate of prior decades.
-Borrower behavior since the crisis of 2008 serves as a warning that the U.S. has a limited ability and willingness to borrow.
-In other words, there are limits as to how much one can increasingly borrow more than ones income.
-The likely consequence is that the demand curve in the interest rate pricing model may continue to shift to left which may likely keep a cap on interest rates.
+Borrower behavior since the crisis of 2008 serves as a warning that the U.S. has limited ability and willingness to borrow.
+In other words, there are limits on how much one can increasingly borrow more than one’s income.
+The likely consequence is that the demand curve in the interest rate pricing model may continue to shift to the left, which may likely keep a cap on interest rates.